-Medicinal Biochemistry, BIO/CHE 275, is a foundational course that introduces students to the fundamentals of biochemistry topics with clinical significance including structure and function of biomolecules, enzyme kinetics, bioenergetics, catabolic and anabolic pathways and regulation of biochemical processes.
-Does not include a lab component.
-Prerequisite - Chemistry 240 and Biology 111.
+Biochemistry I, BIO/CHE 300, is a foundational course that introduces students to the fundamentals of biochemistry topics including structure and function of biomolecules, enzyme kinetics, bioenergetics, catabolic and anabolic pathways and regulation of biochemical processes.
+Prerequisite - Chemistry 240 and Chemistry 240L.